top of page

 Course 4 is a mock search.
 Saturday morning, trainees go to stations where they practice patient assessment, packaging, and search techniques.
 Saturday afternoon, trainees are assigned to teams, and they complete a search assignment just as if it were an actual search.
 On Sunday, once all the subjects have been found, treated, and evacuated, the training is over, and the trainees become certified Brushmonkeys.
 This course usually takes place in March.
 Course 4 runs approximately 7:00am Saturday to 5:00pm Sunday.

-• Course 4: March 9th-10th 2024
+• Course 4: TBA March 2025

 17359148_10212355870756855_7625538356082057280_o.jpeg